-- Reviewed and approved the external auditors' scope of work and audit plan prior to commencement of the annual audit - Analysed and reviewed the proposed external audit fees for approval of the Board. - Analysed and reviewed the non-audit fees and related costs in respect of non-audit services rendered by the external auditors to ensure that their independence is not impaired. - Reviewed and discussed with the external auditors, the changes in or implementation of major accounting policies, significant matters arising from the audit, significant judgements made by Executive Management, significant and unusual events or transactions and compliance with accounting standards and other legal and regulatory requirements and how all these matters are dealt with and the audit report, and reported the same to the Board. - Evaluated the performance, suitability and independence of the external auditors and recommended their re-appointment to the Board for approval. - Met twice during FY2019 with the external auditors without the presence of Executive Management to have a frank and candid dialogue, and to exchange free and honest views and opinions.
+- Reviewed and approved the external auditors' scope of work and audit plan prior to commencement of the annual audit - Analysed and reviewed the proposed external audit fees for approval of the Board. - Analysed and reviewed the non-audit fees and related costs in respect of non-audit services rendered by the external auditors to ensure that their independence is not impaired. - Reviewed and discussed with the external auditors, the changes in or implementation of major accounting policies, significant matters arising from the audit, significant judgements made by Executive Management, significant and unusual events or transactions and compliance with accounting standards and other legal and regulatory requirements and how all these matters are dealt with and the audit report, and reported the same to the Board. - Reviewed assessment on the impact of Coronavirus Disease 2019 ("COVID-19") on the Group's and the Company's financial statements, including management's strategies and measures in managing the impact on COVID-19. - Evaluated the performance, suitability and independence of the external auditors and recommended their re-appointment to the Board for approval. - Met during FY2020 with the external auditors without the presence of Executive Management to have a frank and candid dialogue, and to exchange free and honest views and opinions.